nandakishormpai/AI-Article-Tag-Genertor-t5-small/README.md

 ## Results

-It achieves the following results on the evaluation set:
+It achieves t##he following results on the evaluation set:
 - Loss: 1.8786
 - Rouge1: 35.5143
 - Rouge2: 18.6656